Trial Advocacy

 Thanks to generous donors, students have unique opportunities to highlight their advocacy skills and earn award money at the same time.

-- Miracle Opening Statement Competition
+- Hugh Miracle Opening Statement Competition

 Ways to get involved